 Although such an account would seem plausible, other factors cannot be entirely excluded as elements contributing to the temporary rise of subject-verb inversion with pronominal subjects.
-Thus, Kroch et al. (2000) argue that dialectal variation may have had an influence on the development of inversion in ME.
-This proposal is based on the hypothesis that, due to Scandinavian influence, a more systematic V2 syntax that featured inversion with both full NP subjects as well as pronominal subjects developed in the north and that properties of this northern grammar spread southwards through dialect contact.
-The evidence for Kroch et al.'s hypothesis is rather limited (a single text from the north with systematic V2), but some support for a dialectal component in the ME developments in inversion comes from Warner's (2005) observation that the frequency of inversion with pronominal subjects is indeed somewhat higher in northern texts than in southern texts.6 Finally, language-internal factors may also have played a role.
-Within the analysis of the decline of inversion in ME outlined in Haeberli (2002b), it is proposed that the rise observed with subject pronouns is a side effect of a more general attempt by language learners to accommodate inversion patterns in the input that could no longer be derived (2002b:104).
+As discussed in section 4, dialect contact emerges as a potential factor from the observations made by Kroch and Taylor (1997) and Kroch, Taylor and Ringe (2000).
+Furthermore, language-internal factors may also have played a role.
+Within the analysis of the decline of inversion in ME outlined in Haeberli (2002b), I propose that the rise observed with subject pronouns was a side effect of a more general attempt by language learners to accommodate inversion patterns in the input that could no longer be derived in the way they used to be derived in OE/EME (2002b:104).
+More precisely, it is proposed that this situation led language learners to temporarily postulate V-to-C movement as an option and that this option then also derived inversion with subject pronouns.

-4.4.
-(IV) Why do authors vary so much in their use of subject-verb inversion?
+5.4.
+Why do authors vary so much in their use of subject-verb inversion?